What the heck is content amnesia?

 If your content always follows the same structure or format, try switching it up to beat content amnesia.

-For example, instead of starting with a matter-of-fact introduction, start with a story or surprising fact to grab and hold your reader’s attention.
+For example, instead of starting with a matter-of-fact blog intro, start with a story or surprising fact to grab and hold your reader’s attention.

 Test new formats to see what works, then double down on the winners.